sanjanabhande/file-sorter/README.md

 * The text in the file has only integers which are line separated and no other characters.

 ### Run the application
-To run the application, please use
-`./mvnw spring-boot:run`
+* Run the application using `./mvnw spring-boot:run`
+* Keep the input file in the same directory as the project.
+* Enter the file name to sort, eg. `BigFile.txt`
-The sorted file is created as `output.txt`
+* The sorted file is created as `output.txt` in ascending order.

 ### Technologies used
 * Spring boot